© Crown copyright 2018

-Capital allowances do not apply to items that you buy and sell as part of your trade; these items are included in business expenses.
+Capital allowances don’t apply to items that you buy and sell as part of your trade, these items are included in business expenses.

-If you have claimed capital allowances, an adjustment, known as a balancing charge, may arise when you sell an asset, give it away or stop using it in your business.
+If you’ve claimed capital allowances, an adjustment, known as a balancing charge, may arise when you sell an asset, give it away or stop using it in your business.
 We add the balancing charge to your taxable profits, or take them off your losses, in the year they occur.

-If you are using cash basis, you can only claim capital allowances on cars.
+If you’re using cash basis, you can only claim capital allowances on cars.
 The cost of all other equipment and vehicles is an allowable expense in working out your business profits.

 For more information see Capital allowances and balancing charges: HS252 Self Assessment helpsheet.

-Put the amount of terminal loss relief you are claiming against your 2015 to 2016 profits in box 74 on page SEF 4 of the ‘Self-employment (full)’ pages or box 17 on the ‘Partnership’ pages.
-This is in addition to any other losses you are bringing forward from earlier years.
+Put the amount of terminal loss relief you’re claiming against your 2017 to 2018 profits in box 74 on page SEF 4 of the ‘Self-employment (full)’ pages or box 17 on the ‘Partnership’ pages.
+This is in addition to any other losses you’re bringing forward from earlier years.

 Put the total amount of terminal loss relief for the 3 prior years in box 79 on page SEF 4 of the ‘Self-employment (full)’ pages or box 23 on the ‘Partnership’ pages.
 Give details of the amount for each year in box 103 ‘Any other information’, on your ‘Self-employment (full)’ pages or in box 19 ‘Any other information’, on your tax return.

-Make sure you that you don’t count the same loss twice.
+Make sure that you don’t count the same loss twice.

 For more information on terminal losses and how to calculate your terminal loss see Losses: HS227 Self Assessment helpsheet.